databricks/koalas/docs/source/user_guide/best_practices.rst

    +- Exchange rangepartitioning(id#9L ASC NULLS LAST, 200), true, [id=#18]
       +- *(1) Scan ExistingRDD[__index_level_0__#8L,id#9L]

-As you can see it requires ``Exchange`` which requires a shuffle and it is likely expensive.
+As you can see, it requires ``Exchange`` which requires a shuffle and it is likely expensive.

 Avoid computation on single partition
 -------------------------------------

-Another common case is the computation on single partition.
-Currently some APIs such as `DataFrame.rank <https://koalas.readthedocs.io/en/latest/reference/api/databricks.koalas.DataFrame.rank.html>`_ uses PySpark’s Window without specifying partition specification.
-This leads to move all data into single partition in single machine and could cause serious performance degradation.
+Another common case is the computation on a single partition.
+Currently, some APIs such as `DataFrame.rank <https://koalas.readthedocs.io/en/latest/reference/api/databricks.koalas.DataFrame.rank.html>`_ uses PySpark’s Window without specifying partition specification.
+This leads to move all data into a single partition in single machine and could cause serious performance degradation.
-Such APIs shoild be avoided very large dataset.
+Such APIs should be avoided very large dataset.

 .. code-block:: python